MoHoushmand/mo/_sources/quantum_computers/nv_center_qubits/nv_center_qubits_op.md

 So, we can now go and use this entanglement to build quantum networks for quantum technology.
 The next big step will be to combine the control of multiple qubits in each node with optical links to generate entanglement, in order to build increasingly larger quantum networks. all the way on the right.
+This experiment was done to provide a more stringent test if quantum entanglement really exists.

 ```{grid-item-card}
 :shadow: md